-[New] “The Effect of Adopting NextGen Air Transportation System (NextGen) on Air Travel Performance”, with Jessica Chu, forthcoming, Regional Science and Urban Economics
+“The Effect of Adopting NextGen Air Transportation System (NextGen) on Air Travel Performance”, with Jessica Chu, Regional Science and Urban Economics, September 2023, 102: 103918

 Published version, [Link]; Accepted Version, [PDF]; RFF Report Version, [PDF]; RFF Blog Post, [Link]; RFF Resource Article, [Link]

-“Regulatory Spillover and Climate Co-benefit: Evidence from New Source Review Lawsuits”, with Hei-Sing Ron Chan, Journal of Environmental Economics and Management, October 2021, Volume 110, 102545
+“Regulatory Spillover and Climate Co-benefit: Evidence from New Source Review Lawsuits”, (with Hei-Sing Ron Chan), Journal of Environmental Economics and Management, October 2021, 110:102545

-Summary: We find New Source Review (NSR), a regulation on SO2 and NOx, has a spillover benefits on CO2.
-Our decomposition exercise finds that most carbon co-benefit arise from the shutdown of both coal-fired-only power plants and power-generating units.
+Summary: We find New Source Review (NSR), a regulation on SO2 and NOx, has a spillover benefit on CO2.
+Our decomposition exercise finds that most carbon co-benefit arises from the shutdown of both coal-fired-only power plants and power-generating units.

 Published version, [Link]; Latest version, January 2020, [PDF]; RFF Discussion Paper DP-16-26-REV Version [Link]; Previous Titled “The Effects of Fuel Costs and Market Size on Fuel-Saving Technology Adoption: Direct and Indirect Effects” and “The Effect of Market Size on Fuel-Saving Technology Adoption in Passenger Vehicles”

-“The Effect of Fuel Price Changes on Fleet Demand for New Vehicle Fuel Economy”, with Benjamin Leard and Virginia McConnell, The Journal of Industrial Economics 67, no. 1, 2019: 127-159
+“The Effect of Fuel Price Changes on Fleet Demand for New Vehicle Fuel Economy”, with Benjamin Leard and Virginia McConnell, The Journal of Industrial Economics, July 2019, 67 (1): 127-159

 Summary: Private companies and government agencies, or “fleet” buyers, represent a large share of new vehicle demand in the US.
 We find them respond to fuel price variation similar to household buyers.